GroupEat/groupeat-api/readme.md

 Run the `vagrant ssh` command to SSH into the freshly created virtual machine.
 Remember that some useful aliases are specified at the end of `server/provision.sh`, so don't hesitate to use them!

+## Git commands

+Instead of the usual `git pull` and `git push` commands, use the `art pull` and `art push` commands to interact with the Git repository as it will execute additional needed tasks automatically.

 ## Connect to PostgreSQL